 C. Criminal Reporting Options.
 Individuals who believe that they may have been victims of a crime may file a criminal complaint with the Department of Public Safety (508-793-2222) and/or the local police department (911) where the incident occurred.
-An individual may make both a criminal complaint and a complaint to the College under its Sexual Misconduct Policy.
+An individual may make a criminal complaint and also file a complaint under the College's Sexual Misconduct Policy.